Cibophobia? You don’t need to live with it anymore. Hypnotherapy could help you.

 Holidays become impossible where restaurants don’t serve the only foods you find acceptable.
 If you’re becoming truly fed up with being left out, give me a call.

 The body also provides a motivation for change.
 Children can often cope remarkably well with poor diets.
 Adults, however, soon begin to show signs that this limited diet can’t continue forever.
 Perhaps the lack of energy is having an effect upon work.
 Perhaps the increasing rate of illness is limiting the ability to enjoy life.
+Social life dwindles because people simply can;t be expected to fit their lives around the fact that you can only, manage pizza, pasta or chicken nuggets.
 Things can’t and won’t continue like this.

 Hypnotherapy can help resolve cibophobia